-Evolution does not occur in individuals but in populations.
-A population is an interbreeding group of individuals of one species in a given geographic area.
+Populations evolve, but individual organisms do not.
+A population is an interbreeding group of individuals of one species in a given geographic area at the same time.
 A population evolves because the population contains the collection of genes called the gene pool.
 As changes in the gene pool occur, a population evolves.

-Mutation, a driving force of evolution, is a random change in a population's gene pool.
+Mutation, a driving force of evolution, is a random change in an organism’s genetic makeup, which influences the population’s gene pool.
 It is a change in the nature of the DNA in one or more chromosomes.
-Mutations give rise to new alleles; therefore, they are the source of variation in a population.
+Mutations give rise to new alleles; therefore, they are a source of genetic variation in a population.

-Mutations may be harmful, but they may also be beneficial.
+Mutations may be harmful or benign, but they may also be beneficial.
 For example, a mutation may permit organisms in a population to produce enzymes that will allow them to use certain food materials.
-Over time, these types of individuals survive, while those not having the mutations perish.
-Therefore, natural selection tends to remove the less-fit individuals, allowing more-fit individuals to survive and form a population of fit individuals.
+Over time, these types of individuals survive, while those that don’t have the mutations are more likely to perish.
+Therefore, natural selection tends to remove the less-fit individuals, allowing more-fit individuals to survive and form a population.

-Another mechanism for evolution is genetic drift.
-Genetic drift occurs when a small group of individuals leaves a population and establishes a new one in a geographically isolated region.
+Another mechanism for evolution is genetic drift, which can occur when a small group of individuals leaves a population and establishes a new one in a geographically isolated region.
 For example, when a small population of fish is placed in a lake, the fish population will evolve into one that is different from the original.
 Fitness of a population is not considered in genetic drift, nor does genetic drift occur in a very large population.

-Clearly, the most important influence on evolution is natural selection, which occurs when an organism is subject to its environment.
-The fittest survive and contribute their genes to their offspring, producing a population that is better adapted to the environment.
-The genes of less-fit individuals are eventually lost.
+Another mechanism for evolution is natural selection, which occurs when populations of organisms are subjected to the environment.
+The fittest creatures are more likely to survive and pass their genes to their offspring, producing a population that is better adapted to the environment.
+The genes of less-fit individuals are less likely to be passed on to the next generation.
 The important selective force in natural selection is the environment.

-Several types of natural selection appear to act in populations.
-One type, stabilizing selection, occurs when the environment continually eliminates individuals at extremes of a population.
+Several types of natural selection appear to affect populations.
+One type, stabilizing selection, occurs when the environment selects against organisms of a population with extreme versions of a trait.
 Another type of natural selection is disruptive selection.
-Here, the environment favors extreme types in a population at the expense of intermediate forms, thereby splitting the population into two or more populations.
+Here, the environment favors extreme types in a population at the expense of intermediate forms, thereby splitting the population into two or more subpopulations.
 A third type of natural selection is directional selection.
-In this case, the environment acts for or against an extreme characteristic, and the likely result is the replacement of one gene group with another gene group.
+In this case, the environment selects for an extreme characteristic.
 The development of antibiotic-resistant bacteria in the modern era is an example of directional selection.

-A species is a group of individuals that share a number of features and are able to interbreed with one another.
+A species is a group of individuals that share a number of features and are able to interbreed with one another, producing fertile (non-sterile) offspring.
 (When individuals of one species mate with individuals of a different species, any offspring are usually sterile.)
 A species is also defined as a population whose members share a common gene pool.

 The evolution of a species is speciation, which can occur when a population is isolated by geographic barriers, such as occurred in the isolation of Australia, New Zealand, and the Galapagos Islands.
-The variety of life forms found in Australia but nowhere else is the characteristic result of speciation by geographic barriers.
+The variety of life forms found in Australia but nowhere else is an example of speciation by geographic barriers.